savvyt/twitter/README.md

 ![alt text](assets/flow.png "Pipeline")

 This pipeline mainly relies on: the Twitter API, Python, and GCP.
-The Python script in this repo takes data from the Twitter API (credentials are stored in and pulled from Secret Manager) and sends it to Pub/Sub.
-Those Pub/Sub messages are then delivered to BigQuery via Dataflow and, finally, visualized in DataStudio (or maybe a different tool - this last part is still very much a work in progress).
+The Python script in this repo (`stream-to-pubsub.py`)lets the user stream in tweets about specific topics by letting the user input search phrases and hashtags at the command line.
+Once the program is running and the user has entered their search terms, the script accesses the Twitter API (credentials are stored in and pulled from Secret Manager), listens for tweets with those search terms, and sends them to Pub/Sub.
+Those Pub/Sub messages are then delivered to BigQuery via Dataflow and, finally, can be visualized using tools like DataStudio.

 ## Prereqs